 With this in mind, for years they have been progressively reducing the packaging of their products and aiming to increase the percentage of recycled plastic in their bottles, currently standing at 30%, with the goal of reaching 100% by 2025.
-In order to affirm this approach, two new eco-refill references using up to 90% less plastic than the original containers will be launched very soon.
-Finally, they have also set themselves the goal of moving from the current 84% to 100% of technically recyclable plastic bottles by 2025, while continuing to work with specialized suppliers to design lighter packaging that gives priority to recycled materials.
+Finally, they have also set themselves the goal of moving from the current 84% to 100% of recyclable plastic bottles by 2025, while continuing to work with specialized suppliers to design lighter packaging that prioritises to recycled materials.

 We live by the words of Jack O’Neill: The ocean is alive and we must care for it.
 It’s O’Neill commitment to protect oceans for next generations.

 O’Neill Blue products have been designed for sustainability, more circularity and towards a better future.
-That’s why O’Neill currently has minimum requirement of at least 40% preferred materials in a style to be classified as O’Neill Blue.
-They are already continue raising that bar in the seasons to come.
+That’s why O’Neill currently has a minimum requirement of at least 40% preferred materials in a style to be classified as O’Neill Blue.
+They are already continuing to raise the bar in the seasons to come.
 By 2025, the goal is to have all clothes under the O’Neill Blue label.

-The last generation wants to conquer the world.
-Samsonite helps them by creating ecological bags that will accompany in everyday life.
+The generation of today wants to conquer the world.
+Samsonite helps them by creating ecological bags to use in everyday life.
 What better way to take care of the future of our children than to take care of the environment?

 Find the Happy Sammies collection.
 The first children’s collection made from recycled bottled, without compromising on quality.
-Discover a selection of eco-responsible bags, suitscases and satchels for your children.
-They will be perfect for going on vacation, go to school or just having fun !
+Discover a selection of eco-responsible bags, suitcases and satchels for your children.
+They will be perfect for going on vacation, going to school or just having fun !

 1/ A solid product without packaging

-A solid product to save water, and a sale in bulk of the naked product to limit the production of packaging and waste.
+A solid product to save water, and a bulk sale of the naked product to limit the production of packaging and waste.

 2/ A simple and natural composition